lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Advanced-routing-quiz/README.md

 ## Background & Objectives

-Before we move on to the Watch list challenge, let's review some of the principles we saw yesterday when we looked at advanced routing.
+Before we move on to the Watch List challenge, let's review some of the principles we saw yesterday when we looked at advanced routing.

 ## Specs